Soyuzmultfilm: Early years

 The film studio was founded on 10 June 1936, by order of the Chief Directorate of the Film and Photo Industry (GUKF) of the State Committee on the Arts under the Council of People's Commissars of the USSR.
 Two of the animated groups that existed in Moscow at that time were merged into a single film studio under the name Soyuzdetmultfilm, which was changed to Soyuzmultfilm in 1937.
 The studio was located at Novinsky Boulevard, 22.

 The creative staff included already well-known masters of hand-drawn animation – Ivan Ivanov-Vano, Olga Khodataeva, Valentina and Zinaida Brumberg, Vladimir Suteev, Dmitry Babichenko, Alexander Ivanov and others.

 Three-months retraining courses were organized by the studio for all creative artists.
 The masters taught young animators the basics of professional skills.
 The studio turned into the main production base of Soviet animation and became a creative centre for animation of the USSR.
 In the early years, Soyuzmultfilm embraced the cel technique – the so-called Disney's conveyor method, which was convenient for mass production of hand-drawn animation.
 Contour with a drawing pen and an exposure sheet borrowed from the Disney became essential elements of production.
-In the late 1930s, the studio began actively using the Eclair method (or rotoscoping), developed by the American animators Fleisher Brothers and Charles Mintz Studio.
+In the late 1930s, the studio began actively using the Eclair method (or rotoscoping), developed by the American animators Fleisher Brothers.
 The reason was the reorientation of the studio to current topics and the need to create not only grotesque, but also heroic characters.
 From the very beginning, the studio took as a basis for production the principle of division of work into separate specialties (in-betweeners, ink artists, paint artists), which accelerated the process of production and made it cheaper.

 For several years Soyuzmultfilm focused mainly on the creation of entertaining shorts for children with animal characters depicted in a Disney manner.
 One of the first cartoons created at the studio was the black-and-white It's Hot in Africa (1936) by Dmitry Babichenko.
 That was the first experience of the famous children's poet Sergei Mikhalkov in animation as a screenwriter.

 Despite the chosen direction, many animators developed their own styles – in particular, Vladimir Suteev (Noisy Swimming (1937) and Why does Rhinoceros' Skin have Folds (1938).